-Zero calibration can be done with HART[®] or Modbus[®] using the RS-485 interface.
-Zero calibration must be performed after installation, re-alignment, window cleaning, or any change in receiver or transmitter position, using the handheld unit or host software on a PC.
+Zero calibration can be done with HART[®] or Modbus using the RS-485 interface.

 Precise alignment must be performed prior to the zero calibration procedure.
 Perform zero calibration in good weather conditions, with insignificant gas concentrations in the surrounding environment, or indoors.